MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/chat-dynamics365-customer-service-demo-data.md

 ---

-# Demo data installation for Omnichannel for Dynamics 365 Customer Service
+# Demo data installation for Chat for Dynamics 365 Customer Service

 This topic describes instructions to install sample/demo data for Chat for Dynamics 365 Service capabilities to help you build your own demo environments.